-Riot Games made sure that the economy management played a huge part in Valorant’s gameplay, teambuilding, and approach to each round.
-And trust us when we say, if you manage your economy correctly, you’ll win every round.
+Riot Games made sure that the economy management played a huge part in Valorant’s gameplay, agent selection, and approach to each round.
+And trust us when we say, making the right decisions and managing your economy correctly allows you to buy better and win every round.

 Credits per round

-Credits per win - 3000
+Credits per win - 3 000

-Credits per loss - 1900
+Credits per loss - 1 900